84n4n4/artifact_detection/README.md

 Datasets consisting of issue tickets and documentation files mined from C++, Java, JavaScript, PHP, and Python projects hosted on GitHub can be downloaded from Zenodo here:[TODO](TODO)

 ## Publications
-- The latest journal publication and corresponding datasets and implementations:
+- The latest, most extensive paper (in review) and corresponding datasets and implementations:
 > Thomas Hirsch and Birgit Hofer: ["Detecting non-natural language artifacts for de-noising bug reports"](TODO)
 >
 > [Zenodo](TODO)